 The Social Services for Aged and Disabled Adults (SSAD) program offers two types of support services to Nebraska residents: support targeted at the individual in need of care and support targeted at their primary caregiver.
-SSAD's goal is to help frail seniors continue to live as independently as possible, and as such, services are provided to beneficiaries in their homes and in the community, but not to persons residing in skilled nursing residences.
+SSAD’s goal is to help frail seniors continue to live as independently as possible, and as such, services are provided to beneficiaries in their homes and in the community, but not to persons residing in skilled nursing residences.
 The exception to this is when nursing home residency is temporary in nature and the individual will be returning to live in their home at some point in the near future.
-Services range from personal care to adult day care to meal delivery to chores.
+Services range from adult day care to meal delivery to chores, like shopping and cleaning.
 A complete list of services is available further down the page.

 SSAD has exceedingly complex eligibility requirements.
 For the purposes of this article, the requirements have been simplified.
 The complete legal regulation, though outdated, is available for download here.